yacinegti/RareKernel-r9q2/README.md

 ## TODO

-- Apply recent kernel patches
+- Cherry-pick from upstream and update kernel
-- Apply susfs patches
 - Optimizations…

 ---